hoprnet/wallet-integration-guide/README.md

 ### Implementation ideas

-1. Most importantly, it is not ideal to ask users to update their existing URLs, such as `<hopr-rpc-relay>/?exit-provider=<exit-provider>`.
+1. Most importantly, it is not ideal to ask users to update their existing URLs, such as `<rpch>/?exit-provider=<exit-provider>`.
 Your job is to find creative ways to make this as user-friendly as possible.
    Possible options:
    - Add an input field per network
    - Add an input field in the settings and a checkbox for every network that enables HOPR.
-2. While HOPR RPC Relay uses a restful API endpoint, you can use HOPRd's API endpoint `http://localhost:13301/api/v2/_swagger` to fetch various data that can be complementary to the wallet integration.
+2. While RPCh uses a restful API endpoint, you can use HOPRd's API endpoint `http://localhost:13301/api/v2/_swagger` to fetch various data that can be complementary to the wallet integration.
 For example, API `http://localhost:13301/api/v2/account/balances` will show you the balance available for the running HOPRd node, which the user might find helpful.

 ### Assets